-Robotics often combines many different disciplines including low-level hardware drivers, safe planning algorithms, fast and accurate computer vision, and high-level artificial intelligence.
-All of these disciplines have different challenges and success often require years of expertise.
+Robotics combines many different disciplines, including low-level hardware drivers, safe planning algorithms, fast and accurate computer vision, deep neural networks, and high-level artificial intelligence.
+Suceeding in these disciplines often requires years of expertise.

-Various sample applications are provided which highlight features of the Robot Engine or focus on the functionality of a particular GEM.
+Isaac SDK provides various sample applications, which highlight features of Isaac SDK Engine or focus on the functionality of a particular Isaac SDK GEM.
 These sample applications are good starting points for learning Isaac.

 The Isaac SDK is meant for development of applications for complicated use cases like a delivery robot.
 The Carter application gives you a starting point for building your own delivery robot.
-Carter can drive to a goal location, patrol in a building, or bring you popcorn.
-The navigation stack of Carter is based on a Lidar.
+Carter can drive to a goal location, patrol a building, or bring you popcorn.
+The Carter navigation stack is based on a Lidar.

 To start on a smaller scale, see the Kaya application.
 Isaac includes instructions on how to build your own robot and bring it to life with artificial intelligence.

 Isaac SDK is also supported by a rich ecosystem, and Isaac SDK Engine connects Isaac GEMs to existing packages like OpenCV, ROS, PCL, and others.

 Isaac SDK includes the Isaac SDK Engine, a feature-rich framework for building modular robotics applications.
 With Isaac, you can build an application out of small components, which pass messages between each other and can be configured to your custom use case.

 Isaac SDK comes with toolchains based on the Bazel build system for building and deploying

 applications.
 You can build and run applications with a command as simple as